GabrieleMazzola/crowd_computing_group10/README.md

 We are currently in the need of tests, but should also think of some easy to check tests and perhaps some frontend for the final version.

+## Testing ##
+You can generate different explanations by setting diferent ```ExplanationType``` based on your needs:

+- ```ExplanationType.ANONYMOUS``` fully anononymous to get explanation like "Someone wanted X", "Some members from the group wanted Y"
+- ```ExplanationType.ANONYMOUS_GROUP```anononymous with numbers, to get explanation like "5 people wanted X"
+- ```ExplanationType.PERSON_ONLY``` only close friends to get explanation like "Adam wanted X", "Eva and Rob wanted Y"
+- ```ExplanationType.PERSON_GROUP``` close friends with anonymous to get explanation like "Ana and 3 other people wanted X", "Rob, Ana and 4 other people wanted Y"